wrightedu/EsportsPCs/README.md

 __Activity Settings/Game Overlay:__
 - Enable in-game overlay: Off

+### Epic Games

+Log in, do the following, then log out:
+- Click profile in the top right, then settings
+  - Uncheck everything except enable cloud saves

 ### Google Chrome

 Make default browser.
 Ensure WSU Esports gmail is logged out and not available to sign in (go to log-in page and remove account)